-Fall Colors in and around Denver Featured in
+Denver Fall Colors Featured in

 The city of Denver, located in the South Platte River Valley, is surrounded by mountains.
 With five climate zones in close proximity to the city, Denver offers fall foliage displays in the mountains as early as in mid-September and in the foothills and plains as late as mid-November.
 In the city, you can see plenty of hackberries, sycamore, and English oak trees that show golden shades.
 Texas red oak adds scarlet and red accents throughout the parks.
 When you get to the mountains, aspens dominate the landscape, adding bright yellow streaks in the sea of evergreen spruces and firs.

-Rocky Mountain National Park
+Rocky Mountain National Park fall colors

-About a one-hour drive from Denver, you can get to Guanella Pass at an elevation of 11,669 ft (3,557 m).
+About a one-hour drive from Denver, you can get to Guanella Pass at an elevation of 11,669 feet (3,557 m).
 The mountain pass is located in the Front Range of the Rockies of central Colorado between the towns of Georgetown and Grant.
 Take a drive on the most scenic roads in Colorado—the Guanella Pass Scenic Byway, connecting Interstate 70 and Highway 285.
 The paved road is most beautiful during the last two weeks of September during peak fall foliage season.